-When I was on maternity leave with Rafa (now 4 years old and in preschool!), I was selling my handmade jewellery regularly in boutiques across Australia, at local markets, and online through Etsy and Madeit.
+When I was on maternity leave with Rafa (now in primary school!), I was selling my handmade jewellery regularly in boutiques across Australia, at local markets, and online through Etsy and Madeit.
 While all these avenues were fairly successful, I found the online marketplaces had too much other competition taking focus away from my products, and with a bubba under 12 months old, I didn’t want to be trekking out to markets every weekend.
 So I formed a system for hosting my own online market (via facebook) and it was really successful!

 Here’s how I made over $600 in my first online market on facebook, and how I then averaged $375 in sales per 48 hour market (without leaving the house!) for the next 4 months.

 I’ve got 4 main tips for how to make your own online market work for you, and sell a bunch of your handmade products in less than 48 hours.

 1. Build in scarcity to your online market